marcus-wrrn/RewardSearch/README.md

 I am still experimenting with the model and tweaking the loss function so I will have more detailed results posted soon.
 However, it should be noted that these results already show better performance than a person (typically only getting about 2-3/9 target words correct on the first turn) and the neutral vs. negative word selection rate shows that the current loss function `KeypointTriangulationLoss` is capable of handling multiple objectives in a similarity search related context.

 Please note that this work is planned to be part of a much larger research project, to be presented alongside an official paper.
-If you use any of the following work in a public manner, I simply ask that you cite this github repository directly or to Marcus Warren.
+If you wish to use any of the following work in a public manner, I simply ask that you cite this github repository directly or to Marcus Warren.
 Thank you.